 At its most recent meeting, the Board engaged in an open and intensive discussion of the need for improvement in Colgate’s overall performance in terms of DEI and expressed an awareness of the need to diversify the Board itself.
 The Board will petition the New York Board of Regents to allow the membership to expand from 35 to 38 members in order to increase immediately the diversity of the Board.
 The Board recently formed an ad hoc Committee on Diversity, Equity, and Inclusion, charged with promulgating and coordinating Board efforts to improve its diversity, operations with respect to diversity and inclusion, and those undertakings designed to enhance both Board and University efforts to advance DEI.
 With representation from all programmatic committees (Academic Mission and Programs; Campus Life and Programs; University Outreach; and University Resources) the ad hoc committee will report out regularly to the full Board on these efforts at regular Board meetings and as needed.
 Finally, the Nominations, Governance and Trustee Development Committee is developing and identifying DEI training for the Board.

 This program connects multicultural alumni with Colgate, current students, and each other through fellowship and mentorship, with a particular focus on career development and networking.
 Veronica McFall ’89 is the assistant director of alumni relations who manages the programs and volunteers.
-The Mosaic news site is a robust warehouse of stories and information that is circulated to alumni twice a year but updated more often by the Office of Communications.
+The Mosaic news site is a robust warehouse of stories and information that is circulated to alumni twice a year but updated more often by the Office of University Communications.
 Some programming sponsored by Mosaic in FY20 included:

 - More than 200 alumni of diverse backgrounds were asked to provide words of encouragement to current students (international, LGBTQ+, ALANA, OUS, firstgeneration), during the COVID-19 pandemic.
 Fourteen alumni submitted letters, video recordings, quotes, etc. that were distributed in a weekly e-newsletter.